Intervention Proceedings (INT/IDD)General Information

 - Intervention proceedings are opened for adults 18 or older who live in the District of Columbia, are incapacitated, and need assistance with health care, quality of life, or placement decisions or the handling of finances or other assets.

 The powers of a guardian are listed in D.C.
 Code, sec.
 21-2047.
-Some limitations on the powers of a guardian are listed in D.C.
+Limitations on the powers of a guardian are listed in D.C.
 Code, sec.
 21-2047.01.
 The powers of a conservator are listed in D.C.
 Code, sec.
 21-2070.
-If a guardian or conservator needs additional powers, a Petition Post Appointment may be filed to ask the Court for permission or instructions.
-A Petition Post Appointment may be used at any time to request Court action.
+If a guardian or conservator needs to do something that he or she does not have the power to do, a petition post appointment can be filed to ask the Court for permission or instructions.